nabrus/dotfiles/.github/README.md

 ##  How to install on a new system ##

-*  Prior to installation, to avoid weird recursion issues, make sure the source repository ignores the folder where you'll clone it.
+*  Prior to installation, to avoid any strange recursion issues, make sure the source repository ignores the folder where you'll clone it.
 Add it to the current global `.gitignore` file on the new machine:
 ```zsh
 echo ".cfgFiles" >> .gitignore
 ```